-This system has been designed to the highest standards of quality and performance.
-The system may fail to function as intended due to the failure of a component.
-Most problems which prevent a fire control system from operating as intended can be found by regular testing and maintenance of the system devices (refer to Chapter 9 - Maintenance).
+This system has been designed to provide the highest standards of reliability and performance.
+Malfunction of any of the system devices may cause the system to be incapable of reaching the intended levels of performance.
+Most problems which prevent the system from operating as intended can be found by regular testing and maintenance of the system devices (refer to Chapter 9 - Maintenance).

-Testing should include all detectors, signaling devices and any other operational devices that are part of the system.
+The test must include all the system detectors, signalling devices and all other devices that are part of the system.

-2.9 Note to the installer
+2.8 Note to the installer

-In order to provide adequate protection and instructions for proper use, you (the installer) must be familiar with the operating procedure of this device.
+In order to provide adequate protection and instructions for correct use of the apparatus, you (the installer) must be fully aware of the regulations and operating procedures of firefighting.
 As the only individual in contact with system users, it is your responsibility to instruct them on how to use this system properly and to bring to their attention that every fire is different in the amount of smoke and rate of burning.
 Therefore, smoke and heat detectors may not provide timely warning of fires caused by violent explosions, escaping gas or improper storage of inflammable materials.